 Job Market Survival Kit

-- Spotify Playlist: Listen and find comfort in knowing even pop stars unwittingly understand the academic grind.
+- Spotify Playlist: Find comfort in knowing even pop stars unwittingly understand the academic grind.

 Useful reminders: